mauree155/NCDC-COVID-19-Report/README.md

 ## 4. Analytical Process
-**Step 1:** Data Cleaning and Transformation (Power BI Power Query Editor) All data preparation was done within Power BI using Power Query, ensuring the dataset was optimized for accurate analysis and dashboard responsiveness.
+**Step 1:** Data Cleaning and Transformation (Power BI Power Query Editor) All data preparation was performed within Power BI using Power Query, ensuring the dataset was optimized for accurate analysis and responsive dashboards.
 Key steps included:
 - Removed missing values and null records to ensure accuracy in case counts
 - Filtered and validated state names to avoid duplication and spelling inconsistencies
 - Standardized date formats to enable accurate monthly/yearly aggregations